Your Journey Starts Here…

-We are so excited you are considering becoming an Alabama foster or adoptive parent!
+We are so excited you are considering becoming a foster or adoptive parent here in Alabama!
 This page will provide you with the information you need to consider if this journey is right for you and your family, and to begin the process!

 Foster care is designed to provide at-risk children with safe, family homes.
 Children are placed in foster care due to no fault of their own.
 Most children who have been placed in foster care have experienced some form of neglect in their home, although some are removed because they have experienced abuse.

 - Foster care applicants complete a 30-hour preparation course and receive information necessary to prepare for a rewarding family experience.